whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Image.md

 ---

-### Image-Stable Diffusion
+#### Image-Stable Diffusion

 ![](https://cdn-images.imagevenue.com/93/94/84/ME15ZPR5_o.jpg)

 [Just yet another Stable Diffusion links hub (WIP)](https://rentry.org/RentrySD) - fantasy.ai is a setup for lawsuit scam.
 Do not trust it, or your ass gonna become a property of that scammer.
 No "% shares" will return the intellectual property you are going to lose.
 The author of it was before a NFT scammer.
-Do Backups  There are many reasons for things to perish....
+Do Backups  There are many reasons for things to perish….

 2023-04-13T14:32:02.000Z